Maithree113/CFabricaQaAutomation/README.md

 - ✅ Lighthouse integration for performance, accessibility, and SEO audits
 - ✅ Runs in Docker or CI (GitHub Actions)
 - ✅ Modular utilities for page, image, and Lighthouse SEO
+- ✅ .env file to work with different environment values

 ---